sc-ventures/cloudbreak-documentation/docs/os-launch.md

 ### Initialize Your Profile

 After accessing the VM via SSH, you must initialize your Profile.

+In Cloudbreak 2.1.0, you need sudo access in order to run cbd commands.
+Run `sudo su` to get sudo access.

+[Comment]: <> (This is only for 2.1.0)

 **Steps**